Category Archives: Learning from Jesus

 “Again he entered the synagogue, and a man was there with a withered hand.
 And they watched Jesus, to see whether he would heal him on the Sabbath, so that they might accuse him.
 And he said to the man with the withered hand, “Come here.”
 And he said to them, “Is it lawful on the Sabbath to do good or to do harm, to save life or to kill?”
 But they were silent.
 And he looked around at them with anger, grieved at their hardness of heart, and said to the man, “Stretch out your hand.”
 He stretched it out, and his hand was restored.
 The Pharisees went out and immediately held counsel with the Herodians against him, how to destroy him.”

 This passage notes that Jesus was grieved in His heart about the hardness of heart and lack of love these leaders had for their fellow man.
-Jesus had a righteous anger about their lack of love.
-They stood watching and waiting for Jesus to show his love for this man and in so doing violate their law, their standard.
-The hearts of these religious leaders were hard – filled with envy, criticisms and wrong judgment.
+Not only was Jesus grieved but also, He was indignant about their lack of love.
+These “religious” men stood watching and waiting for Jesus to show his love for this man, and in so doing they would charge Jesus with violating the law.
+The hearts of these religious leaders were hard – filled with envy, criticism and wrong judgment.
 Yet, Jesus loved them.

 Love Is Grief at a Hard Heart

 You may think, “How did He love them?”
-Jesus’ love for them is noted by the fact that He felt sadness towards them and the condition of their heart.
-This so to speak softness of heart towards their hardness of heart demonstrates God’s overall heart of mercy towards man.
+Jesus’ love for them is noted by the fact that He felt sadness concerning the condition of their heart.
+This, so to speak, softness of heart towards their hardness of heart demonstrates God’s overall heart of mercy towards man.
 Jesus did not condemn them but instead was grieved at the condition of their heart.

 Love Asks Poignant Questions